These activities are fun to be a part of and are a great way to bond with your toddler. And in the same sentence making process in the learning field.

 - When the paper has completely dried, you can cut out various leaf shapes and using sticky tape, arrange the leaves on a wall.
 It should look like falling leafs.

-You can always let your child color in Autumn coloring pages.
+You can always let your child color in Autumn coloring pages like the one above, or just google more Autumn coloring pages, there are tons of exciting ones online!

 - Firstly, you will need black glue.
 To make black glue, take a 1/3 full bottle of old school glue and mix black paint with the clue.
 Make sure it’s a dark black color, shake the bottle carefully.